Nonconvex Decentralized Stochastic Bilevel Optimization under Heavy-Tailed Noise: Decentralized Normalized Stochastic Gradient Descent Ascent with Variance Reduction Algorithm

-To the best of our knowledge, {this is the first decentralized algorithm for bilevel optimization under heavy-tailed noises that does not rely on gradient clipping}.
-Furthermore, we believe that our algorithm can also be applied to standard minimax optimization under heavy-tailed noises, for which a decentralized algorithm without gradient clipping is also lacking.
+In Algorithm~\ref{alg:fo-dsvrbgd2}, we use only the normalized gradient estimator to update variables, without employing gradient clipping.
+To the best of our knowledge, \textbf{this is the first decentralized algorithm for bilevel optimization under heavy-tailed noise that does not rely on gradient clipping}.
+Furthermore, we believe that our algorithm can also be applied to standard minimax optimization under heavy-tailed noise, for which a decentralized algorithm without gradient clipping is also lacking.